centre-for-humanities-computing/danish-foundation-models/docs/datasheets/Netarkivet_text.md

 **Who was involved in the data collection process?**

-The Royal Danish Library collects Netarkivet and along with Brügger et al. [4,5] helped with the construction of the Netarkivet text.
+The Royal Danish Library collects Netarkivet and along with Brügger et al. [4,5] helped with the construction of NAT.

 **Over what timeframe was the data collected?**